Zepbound vs. Mounjaro: what is the difference?

 • Zepbound and Mounjaro share the same active ingredient, tirzepatide; they also have similar dosage schedules and method of administration.

-• The main difference between Zepbound vs. Mounjaro is that they are approved by the US Food and Drug Administration (FDA) for different uses.
+• The main difference between Zepbound vs. Mounjaro is that the US Food and Drug Administration (FDA) has approved them for different uses.

-• Zepbound is indicated for weight loss, while Mounjaro is indicated for type 2 diabetes.
+• Zepbound is indicated for weight loss and sleep apnea, while Mounjaro is indicated for type 2 diabetes.

 • There are a few other nuances between Zepbound and Mounjaro, including their side effects, cost, and insurance coverage.

-If you are looking to manage your type 2 diabetes or lose weight (or both), your healthcare provider may have suggested Mounjaro or Zepbound as potential treatment options.
-Both of these medications are made by the same company (Eli Lilly), contain the same active ingredient (tirzepatide), and share similar side effects (nausea, vomiting, and diarrhea, among others).
-So, what’s the difference?
+If you’re looking to manage your type 2 diabetes or lose weight (or both), your healthcare provider may have suggested Mounjaro or Zepbound as potential treatment options.
+Both medications are made by the same company (Eli Lilly), contain the same active ingredient (tirzepatide), and share several side effects (nausea, vomiting, and diarrhea, among others).
+So, what’s the difference between Zepbound and Mounjaro?

 Mounjaro Important Safety Information: Read more about serious warnings and safety info.